-Following on from last Friday’s post, we’re now back with the final part of the To The Moon play-along.
-For the past month the community has been invited to get involved in this community event hosted by Naithin from Time to Loot by playing the game and answering several questions after each section.
+Following last Friday’s post, we’re back with part three of the To The Moon play-along.
+Everyone is invited to join this community event hosted by Naithin from Time to Loot: simply play the game and then participate in conversations based around several questions after each section.

 Whereas the last three weeks have been about To The Moon itself, this time we’re talking about the downloadable content (DLC): Sigmund Minisode 1 and 2.
 This is a bit of a treat for me because I’ve never gotten around to playing them despite Freebird Games’ project being one of the video games which define me.
 I now consider myself fully prepared to replay sequel Finding Paradise followed by third instalment Imposter Factory when it’s released later this year – and answer Naithin’s final questions too.